-Supporting Family Engagement
+Supporting Family Engagement--ARCHIVED

 The Preschool Development Grant Birth through 5 has several goals: maximizing family and parental choice, knowledge of, and engagement with existing programs in the state's mixed delivery system, which helps ease family access to all services.
 It also works to enhance school readiness for children from low-income and disadvantaged families, effectiely transitioning children into elementary school.
 States have met these goals by strengthening parent and family leaders through parent advisory councils, examining policies to promote programs and engagement for linguistically diverse families, and creating learning opportunities through parent cafés.
 This page showcases resources from the National Center on Preschool Development Grant Birth to Five related to strengthening family engagement within early childhood care and education services.

 The following resources provide strategies for meaningful family engagement.